whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 When you practice giving first and giving without any expectation in return, that innocent generosity will inspire the same in others, who will know they can give to you and trust that over time you'll give back too.

-When you practice noticing the gifts of the nonhumans and develop mutual relationships with them, you'll make more nonhuman friends that you ever imagined.
+When you practice noticing the gifts of the nonhumans and develop mutual relationships with them, you'll make more nonhuman friends than you ever imagined.

 When you can cultivate deep relationships with people and nonhumans, they will give life a deep meaning all on their own.
 Your sacred gifts always matter, but you'll feel more energy to give when there are grateful people and nonhumans to receive them.